+- bioretention system

 - pervious pavement

 - drainage area

 - property line

-- 2012 Aerial: NJOIT, OGIS
+- 2015 Aerial: NJOIT, OGIS

-Parking spots can be replaced with porous asphalt to capture and infiltrate stormwater.
+Pavement located on the southern end of the building can be replaced with porous asphalt to capture and infiltrate stormwater from the adjacent rooftops.
+Bioretention systems can be implemented along the northern and east side of the building to manage stormwater from the rooftop.
+Bioretention systems are green infrastructure practices designed to capture, retain, and infiltrate stormwater.
 A preliminary soil assessment suggests that the soils have suitable drainage characteristics for green infrastructure.